Prince-Sharma-07/Prince-Sharma-07/README.md

 ###

-<h2 align="left">🌟 Recently wrapped up frontend development — now diving deeper into the full stack and exploring new horizons.</h2>
+<h2 align="left">🌟 Recently wrapped up frontend and Backend development — now diving deeper into the full stack and exploring new horizons.</h2>

 ###